Best budget laptops: 5 cheap laptops under $500

 The best budget laptops you can buy today

 Budget laptops can be exceptional, so you don't have to sacrifice everything to be able to afford a laptop.
-Below you'll find our best picks followed by full write-ups explaining why they could be right for you.
-We've thoroughly tested each laptop, so be sure that our recommendations can be trusted.
+Below are our best picks, followed by full write-ups explaining why they could be right for you.
+We've thoroughly tested each laptop so that you can trust our recommendations.

 Best overall